AnthonyTudorov/PALISADE-SizeOf-Fork/README-build.md

 going forward.
 "Test everything" really means "run the unit test for each component", and as we decouple pieces of the library each from the other, having a giant monolithic unit test might not make sense

-3. At the moment we do NOT include the following in the new cmake: benchmark, circuit
+3. At the moment we do NOT include the following in the new cmake: circuit

 4. There needs to be a better way to manage version numbering, so that we don't need to edit five different files to make this stuff work.